taolson/Admiran/doc/Compiler.md

 * complexity: an int indicating the rough size (number of AST nodes) of the `defn`, used to inform inlining
 * use count: an count of the number of distinct uses of this `defn`, used in inlining, unused warning reporting, and dead-code elimination
 * free vars: a set of names that are used as variables in the `defn`, but not defined in the `defn`'s scope
-* strictness: an int (bit set) with the individual bits specifying whether the corresponding argument index is strict or not
+* strictness: an int (bit set) with the individual bits specifying whether the corresponding parameter index is strict or not

 During the initial design, it was thought that the anno info would only need to be attached to a `defn`, but general error reporting probably needs to be more fine-grained than that.
 Also, it would be nice to annotate every AST node with its